Get Your Free Estimate Now

 If your senior family member is moving into a senior living community, they likely won’t need a lot of the stuff they own anymore.
 Especially, furniture.
 They might be able to bring something like a smaller bedside table if they would like to, but they will likely have everything they need there.
 Therefore, hiring furniture movers Toronto would be helpful since you will have to relocate their furniture to a storage unit or somewhere else.
 You should involve your whole family in this process.
 Allow your senior member to tell stories about their items and gift you some of them if they would like.
 Encourage them to keep the memories, but not clutter.
 Keep in mind that downsizing your senior’s possessions doesn’t mean getting rid of things they love, it just means coming down to just those things that are useful or meaningful.

 We suggest that on their moving day, you stay with them a little longer.
 Help them pack and unpack.
 Always talk to them with an uplifting voice.
 And try to get them excited about meeting new people and getting to play games and talk to many interesting individuals every day.
-Make sure to pack them an essential bag of everything they will need for the first few days.
-Just until they remember and get used to the new space and where everything is placed.
-It should include clothes, medicine, and toiletries.
+Make sure to pack them an essential bag of everything they will need for the first few days, just until they get used to the new space and order.
+The essentials bag should include clothes, medicine, and toiletries.
 Do not forget toilet paper as well.
 Make their bed when you arrive and place clean sheets.
+This will also help them understand you are always there for them, even if they are about to levae alone, or in a senior senior facility.

-Helping seniors move to a senior facility center and trusting someone else to take care of them is very hard.
+Helping seniors move to someone else’s place, a smaller condo, or a senior facility center and trusting someone else to take care of them is very hard.
 But it is important to prepare and do thorough research in order to do it right.
 Evaluate your situation very carefully.
 Look for the amenities and support you may require.
 Consider taking advantage of specialized resources to ease the process like moving companies specialized in senior moving services.
-A specialized and insured company like Professional Mover Canada can help you tremendously with the move.
+A specialized and insured professionals like Downtown Toronto movers can help you tremendously with the move.
 Once you have decided that the move is the best possible choice, do everything in your power to make it a positive experience for them.

 Get access to a variety of moving and storage Canada solutions: